 The surname Rohman was first found in Hamburg, where the name contributed greatly to the development of an emerging nation which would later play a large role in the tribal and national conflicts of the area.
 In later years the name branched into many houses, each playing a significant role in the local social and political affairs is also connected to several place names in the Holstein region.
 The nobility of the name were also held in Denmark.

 This web page shows only a small excerpt of our Rohman research.
-Another 117 words (8 lines of text) covering the years 1622 and 1676 are included under the topic Early Rohman History in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) covering the years 1622 and 1676 are included under the topic Early Rohman History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Anna Elisabetha Rahn, who came to Pennsylvania in 1737; Caspar Rahn, who came to Pennsylvania in 1737; Gorg Rahn, who arrived in Philadelphia in 1737.